TheWolverine - Michigan Moves Back Into Top 5 In National Recruiting Rankings

 14. Illinois

-Michigan is a little more than 100 points behind USC, so the Wolverines will need to add elite talent to continue moving up the rankings.
+Michigan is just 27 points behind USC, so the Wolverines are in a strong position to continue to rise up the rankings.

-The commitment of Colson awarded Michigan 156 points.
-Colson is rated as a 5.9 recruit and is ranked as the No. 83 overall prospect in the country.
+The commitment of Hood awarded Michigan 90 points.
+Hood is rated as a 5.7 recruit and is ranked as the No. 35 athlete in the country.

 ---